malharmane9/SimpleTodo/README.md

 ## Notes

 Understanding the connection between the main_activity and the itemsadapter was a little though.
 Had to go over it twice.
 Everithing else is good and simple.
+This project gave me a basic uderstanding of how android apps are developed and is a strong base for knowing if one is interested in android app development.

 ## License